Typhoon Safety Guide: What Tourists Need to Know When Visiting Japan

 Pay attention to the development of tropical depressions and their potential paths to prepare for possible itinerary changes.
 Public transportation, including trains, Shinkansen, and flights, may be suspended, so frequent updates and information gathering are essential.

-What to Do if a Typhoon Occurs During Your Trip
+What to Do If There's a Typhoon During Your Trip to Japan

 1. Ensure Your Safety and Stay Updated with the Latest Typhoon Information